 Navigating the process to obtain VA disability benefits can be frustrating and difficult to understand.
-This article will explain how filing a supplemental claim could help you get the VA disability benefits you are owed.
+This article will explain how filing a supplemental claim could help you get the VA disability benefits you deserve.

-In this article about filing a supplemental claim:
+In this article about filing a VA supplemental claim

 What to do when a VA disability claim is denied

 The VA denies claims for a variety of reasons.
 One common reason is due to lack of evidence.
-This may mean that didn’t provide enough medical documentation of your disability or sufficient evidence that it is service connected.
+The VA may need more medical documentation about your condition or additional evidence that it is service-connected.

 Regardless of the reason for a denial, an appeal could lead the VA to make a new rating decision.
 There are three ways you can appeal a VA decision.
 You can submit a supplemental claim, request a higher-level review (HLR), or file a Notice of Disagreement with the Board of Veterans’ Appeals (BVA).

-“The difference between a supplemental claim and an initial claim is that a supplemental claim has to be supported by new and relevant evidence,” said VA-certified disability benefits lawyer Lori Underwood.
+“The difference between a supplemental claim and an initial claim is that a supplemental claim has to be supported by new and relevant evidence,” said VA disability lawyer Lori Underwood.

 This means if you choose the supplemental claim lane you cannot just resubmit the same evidence you did the first time you submitted the claim.
+You’ll need a form 20-0995 and new and relevant evidence.
 New and relevant evidence is information that supports your claim that has not been presented in a previous claim.

-If you want to appeal because you disagree with a VA decision but don’t have new and relevant evidence to present, you can request an HLR at the regional office or you can appeal to the BVA through the direct review docket or the hearing docket.
+If you disagree with a VA decision and want to file an appeal but don’t have new and relevant evidence to present, you can request an HLR at the regional office (described in the previous section) or you can appeal to the BVA through the direct review docket or the hearing docket.

 “You can use a supplemental claim as a tool to appeal within the one-year timeframe of an unfavorable decision in the AMA and keep your effective date rolling,” Underwood said.